eb-del/mettle/content/Portals/Places.md

 The idea of a human settlement being a permanent place is still—like civilization as a whole—in its infancy, not unlike the seasonal nests of birds.
 These territorial claims are better known by their nearby natural features, such as rivers, mountains, or seas.

 ## Monuments
 **Monuments** constitute the few artificial structures in the world that have lifespans rivaling mountains and rivers.
-Monuments can either be man-made, or created by any of the [[Races#Actors and Agents|actor races]].
+Monuments can either be man-made, or created by any of the [[Genera#Eternal Contest|actor races]].
 Some monuments even outlast the settlements that envelop them, such as the colossal [[Letheia]] and the ruined city-state of [[Acheriom]].

 # Planes
 A **plane of existence** (also known as a **plane**) describes self-contained, planet-like places throughout the *Make & Mettle* universe.
 Though they are planet-like, they cannot be seen or visited by any kind of [[Astronomy|astronomy]]; the ability to travel between planes without cost or hinderance is a luxury of the [[Eternals|eternals]].